Share and Spread the love

 What are the Stages of the Mealworm Life Cycle?

 To get a better idea about how fast you can raise mealworms, you should first understand their life cycle.
-Mealworms are actually the insect called Darkling Beetle in the larval stage.
-The mealworm life cycle includes four phases – egg, mealworm or larva, pupa, and beetle.
+Mealworms are actually the larval stage of the insect called Darkling Beetle.
+The mealworm life cycle includes four phases: egg, mealworm or larva, pupa, and beetle.

-Darkling Beetles mate and one female beetle can produce up to 500 eggs over 1-5 months.
+Darkling Beetles mate, and one female beetle can produce up to 500 eggs over a period of 1-5 months.
 The more humid the environment, the more eggs it will produce.
 The eggs are white, tiny, and shaped like a bean.
 The egg will hatch into a larva after 1-2 weeks (12 days on average).

-Larva or mealworm is initially very small and whitish.
-It takes around 3 months to fully grow, This period can vary depending on available food, humidity, and temperature.
-During this time, they will go through several moults or skeleton shedding.
+The larva, or mealworm, is initially very small and whitish.
+It takes around 3 months to fully grow.
+This period can vary depending on the availability of food, humidity, and temperature.
+During this time, they will undergo several molts, or periods of skeleton shedding.
 This can happen up to 20 times.
-As they grow older the mealworms will slowly change their colour, to more yellowish or golden.
-It’s important to remember that this stage is when yous should harvest the mealworms.
+As they grow older, the mealworms will slowly change their color to a more yellowish or golden hue.
+It’s important to remember that this stage is when you should harvest the mealworms.
 After the final moult, the larva will transform into a pupa.

-In the pupa stage, the mealworms are basically mummified and look like dead larvae, Pupae don’t move, drink, or eat at all.
+During the pupa stage, the mealworms appear mummified, resembling dead larvae.
+Pupae don’t move, drink, or eat at all.
 This phase will last 2-4 weeks, again depending on environmental conditions.

 Mealworm Farm Setup: Equipment You Need (What Container is Best for Mealworms?)

-Before you go shopping, you should decide if you want to start your farm in a single container or use the multi-tiered system.
+Before you go shopping, decide whether you want to start your farm in a single container or use a multi-tiered system.
 Both systems have their advantages and drawbacks.

-Keeping your mealworms in a single container is easier, cheaper, takes up less space, and is perfect for first-time mealworm farmers.
+Keeping your mealworms in a single container is easier, less expensive, takes up less space, and is ideal for first-time mealworm farmers.
 So that was what I opted for.

 However, with this system, you can expect a lower yield as adult beetles may eat eggs, larvae, and pupae.
 Also, keeping insects in all four stages of development together will make harvesting more difficult.